Chris Sawyer's Locomotion: Gameplay

 Locomotion is an isometric transport simulation game using a refined version of the Transport Tycoon engine first used for RollerCoaster Tycoon 2.
-The game involves the management of a transport company to construct a network of trains, trams, trucks, buses, airplanes, and ships to co-ordinate a supply chain of resources, including minerals, goods, and passengers across industries to towns and cities.
+The game involves the management of a transport company to construct a network of trains, trams, trucks, buses, aeroplanes, and ships to co-ordinate a supply chain of resources, including minerals, goods, and passengers across industries to towns and cities.
 Players start with a bank loan and must build profitable networks to facilitate the supply and demand of resources to earn money and expand their company.
 To transport resources, players build networks between stations using road, rail, ports, and airports, and purchase vehicles of varying cost, speed, and reliability to travel between them.
-Players create profitable networks by transporting goods and passengers in efficient networks across greater distances, whilst minimizing transport costs.
+Players create profitable networks by transporting goods and passengers in efficient networks across greater distances, whilst minimising transport costs.

 Locomotion contains over 40 scenarios in which players compete with rival companies to create successful networks and meet various objectives, such as finishing in a certain ranking in the list of companies, or transporting a specific amount of cargo of a resource.
 Scenarios are based on five difficulty levels: Beginner, Easy, Medium, Challenging and Expert, and are based on fictional and real-world locations, including the United States, Switzerland and the United Kingdom.
 The game also contains a scenario editor to allow players to create and modify the game's scenarios and create custom maps.
 Scenarios in Locomotion also supports online multiplayer for two players, which plays identically to single player scenarios except with minor restrictions to speed controls.
 The game also features a hidden train driving mode in which players can perform a keyboard command to assume control over the trains in the game.